google-research/discs/README.md

     To get the plots and arrange the results two main scripts `run_plot_results.sh` and `run_co_through_time.sh` are used that could be found at `./discs/plot_results/`.

 ## Data
-The data used in this package could be found [here](https://drive.google.com/corp/drive/u/0/folders/1QvRlqRi2-BbDBZvmXStM_v_I4wvLGTJI?resourcekey=0-4D8AT7s80EPgbj6klqR-lA).
+The data used in this package could be found [here](https://drive.google.com/drive/u/1/folders/1nEppxuUJj8bsV9Prc946LN_buo30AnDx).
 The data contains the following components:
-* Graph data of combinatorial optimization problems for different graph types.
+* Graph data of combinatorial optimization problems for different graph types under `/DISCS-DATA/sco/`.
-* Model parameters for resnet and rbm.
+* Model parameters for energy-based models found at 'DISCS-DATA/BINARY_EBM' and 'DISCS-DATA/RBM_DATA'.
+Binray ebm is trained on MNIST, Omniglot, and Caltech dataset and binary and categorical RBM are trained on MNIST and Fashion-MNIST dataset.
+For the launguage model, you could download the model parameters from [here](https://huggingface.co/bert-base-uncased).
-* Text infilling data
+* Text infilling data generated from WT103 and TBC found at `/DISCS-DATA/text_infilling_data/`.
-Note that `bert-base-uncased` could be downloade from [here](https://huggingface.co/bert-base-uncased)

 ## Test